10+ Top Windsurf Alternatives for Building Full Stack Applications in 2026

 Can I build a mobile app, a web application, or an internal tool with Windsurf alternatives?

 Yes, most Windsurf alternatives support a wide range of project types.
-Vibe coding tools like Vitara.AI, GitHub Codespaces, and StackBlitz can be used to build web applications, internal tools, and even mobile-friendly interfaces depending on the chosen framework and stack.
+Vibe coding tools like Vitara.AI, GitHub Codespaces, and Cline can be used to build web applications, internal tools, and even mobile-friendly interfaces depending on the chosen framework and stack.

 What are the key differences in pricing between Windsurf and its main alternatives?